Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 KJV – Aaron.

 I’m not able to go any further with this study at the moment.
 My theory is that the hay used in these instances represents YHVH.
-These events where we find the הּ grafted to the vocabulary are crucial moments in biblical history; associated with the direct intervention of God.
+These events where we find the הּ grafted to the vocabulary, are crucial moments in biblical history, associated with the direct intervention of God.
 I shall leave that idea with you for now.
 God does NOT want humanity worshiping and serving the Garden of Eden.
-On the other hand, it is clear; the first commandment is to worship and serve God which fits perfectly well with the hay (הּ) at the end (left side) of לְעָבְדָ֖הּ and לְשָׁמְרָֽהּ.
+On the other hand, it is clear; the first commandment is to worship and serve God, which fits perfectly well with the hay (הּ) at the end (left side) of לְעָבְדָ֖הּ and לְשָׁמְרָֽהּ.
+Dress and keep, worship and serve God.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Dress and Keep Garden of Eden.
+Please use the Social Network links just below to share this information from The Explanation, Dress and Keep Garden of Eden.
 Man Destined to be a Gardener?